poepoe3060/RestApi_odoo16c_employee_module/README.md

-# RestApi_odoo16e_employee_module
+# restful module for odoo16_enterprise and odoo16_community
-customized rest module for odoo16 enterprise and api for employee module
+# test api for employee module